msieur-gab/Markdown-test/README.md

 *Date: 2023-01-01*
 *Category: Tech*

-This is a tech-related blog post.
+This is a tech-related blog post. @test
 I need to highlight these ==very important words==.

 # Travel Post 1